 Changing tables are one of the top three essential pieces of furniture to any nursery, but what happens when your child no longer needs changing?
 What do you do with a changing table then?
-What if you don't have enough space for clothing storage and a changing table?
+What if you don't have enough space for clothing storage and a changing table ?
 This is why traditional changing tables are seen less and less in nurseries.
 More often they are used for about two to three years before the child physically out grows them or is potty trained.
 So in reality they are not the best investments.
 A smarter alternative is to use another piece of furniture that provides a good surface area and long-term storage such as a dresser, buffet, sideboard or desk with a changing pad or changing table topper placed on top.
-This combo has the same functionality as a traditional changing table, such as storage space, but also has longevity to grow with your child.
+This combo has the same functionality as a traditional changing table but also has the longevity to double as storage space and grow with your child.

 Refinishing & Painting

-If you don't happen to have a personal piece of furniture just lying around.
-Try hitting a thrift shop, garage sale or Craiglist for a used buffet, sideboard, desk, entertainment center, or simple chest of draws.
-It's a fun treasure hunt outing and affordable option for your overall room design.
+If you don't happen to have a personal piece of furniture just lying around, try hitting a thrift shop, garage sale or Craiglist for a used buffet, sideboard, desk, entertainment center, or simple chest of drawers.
+It's a fun treasure hunt and makes affordable option for your overall room design.

 Ok, back to the pretties.
 We have all seen what a little elbow grease, paint and new hardware can do.
 So, check out these little charmers we found.

 Painting isn't always the right way to go.
 How gorgeous are these rich looking, wood sideboards in mint condition?
 With a little Murphy's Oil Soap and updated styling these looks seem fresh and modern.
 They simply added a table topper that provides some extra security and storage niches.
 The table toppers can be made or purchased at various sources which we will mentioned later in this post.